firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 ``driver_tar_uri``
 """""""""""""""""""""""""""""

-This is an advanced feature - under normal conditions, omit this key.
 When this key is present, the local driver will not build from source.
 Instead, during the `firesim infrasetup`, this `.tar.gz` file will be deployed and extracted into the `sim_slot_X` folder.
 The purpose of this